SameerRahil/Advanced-Topics-in-Machine-Learning-PA1/README.md

 CLIP are more shape/semantic oriented, leading to better robustness on distribution shifts.
 VAEs vs GANs trade off diversity and fidelity due to their training biases.
-Our results highlight that incorporating human-aligned inductive biases (ei- ther via architecture or training data) can improve OOD generalization.
+Our results highlight that incorporating human-aligned inductive biases (either via architecture or training data) can improve
+OOD generalization.